Salò, or the 120 Days of Sodom: Plot

 The film is separated into four segments with intertitles, inspired by Dante's Divine Comedy:

-Anteinferno
+Ante Inferno/Antinferno

-In 1944, in the Republic of Salò, the Fascist-occupied portion of Italy, four wealthy men of power - the Duke, the Bishop, the Magistrate, and the President - agree to marry each other's daughters as the first step in a debauched ritual.
-They rule that when they get to the mansion their daughters must be completely naked at all times.
-They recruit four teenage boys to act as guards (dressed with uniforms of Decima Flottiglia MAS) and four young soldiers (called "studs", "cockmongers", or "fuckers"), who are chosen because of their large penises.
-The army and secret police is sent to round up many youths, of whom nine young men and nine young women are hand-picked and brought to a palace near Marzabotto.
-One of the boys tries to escape on the way, but is shot dead.
+In 1944, in the Republic of Salò, the fascist and Nazi-controlled portion of Italy, four wealthy men of power—the Duke, the Bishop, the Magistrate and the President—agree to marry each other's daughters as the first step in a debauched ritual.
+They then recruit four teenage boys—Bruno, Fabrizio, Claudio and Ezio—as collaborators (guards) in the Decima Flottiglia MAS and four young men (Blackshirt soldiers), called "studs", who are chosen because of their large penises and good looks.
+The teenage guards and fascist secret police (OVRA) are sent out to capture young victims, of whom nine teenage boys and nine teenage girls are picked and brought to a villa near Marzabotto.
+One of the boys tries to escape but is shot dead.